Water by Women

 Background

-In Nepal many men leave the villages for the cities to earn an income, not always successfully.
+In Nepal many men leave the villages for the cities to earn an income, not always with success.
 Many women are therefore responsible for the family.

 Women are not used to developing economic activities, which means that they cannot develop themselves and are stuck in a poverty trap.

-In the north-east of Nepal, many water supplies from the past were badly managed or broken during the great earthquake of 2015.
-Because many people live in these areas from low castes, they have fewer opportunities.
+In the north-east of Nepal, many water supplies from the past have been poorly managed or broken during the major earthquake of 2015.
+Because many people from low castes live in these areas, they have fewer opportunities.

 Recovery and training

 We work according to a train the trainer principle so that we can reach many people very quickly.
 We also want to stimulate knowledge sharing through peer groups.
-This is how we train almost 5000 women.
+To do that we will train 500 women.

-They start almost 20 water companies where people have to pay for the water.
+Women are also trained in water comitees to manage the payments for water.
 This makes it possible to maintain the water supplies and save for possible repairs.

 Female entrepreneurship not only leads to economic development, but it also gives poor women in particular perspective in life.